 The development process started with writing the specification and preparing solutions.
 The basis was the HJ Framework developed by the client’s company.

 We deployed all services in the Kubernetes cluster.
 The basis of services was formed according to the HJ Framework specification.
 The services were written in Java.

-With the help of all the described technologies, our specialists developed a client application.
+Using these technologies, our specialists developed a client application.
 We developed the back-end for the app that automated the entire path from attracting a client to their registration.

-The product is a catalog of available products.

-After studying the product, the customer forms a cart of the products they are interested in, and chooses the cost.
-At this stage, the consultant contacts the user and starts the registration, collecting various data from the client (mainly passport data).
-To implement this, the developers have done many integrations.
-The development team enabled a service that collects and checks data from the Ministry of Internal Affairs database, matches the residence’s address, and the document’s validity.
+The application is a catalog of available products, where the customer can look through the offers, tariffs, service packages, etc. While forming the order, a consultant contacts the user and starts the registration, collecting various data from the client (mainly passport data).
+After registering the client and entering all the data needed, the app scans the documents and saves all the information to the database.
+To implement passport data verification, we made a lot of integrations: enabled a service that collects and checks data from the Ministry of Internal Affairs database, matches the residence’s address, and the document’s validity.

-We developed a feature that allowed multiple employees to work with a single client to distribute roles at different stages.
-The system recorded all operations for each step of this process.
-It was necessary to set up logging correctly to understand when, where, and what employee registered the customer.
-This was necessary to collect statistics since the salaries of employees depended on the number of transactions.
+To distribute roles at different stages, we also developed a feature that allowed multiple employees to work with a single client.
+The system records all operations for each step of this process.
+The IntexSoft team set up logging so that it is possible to track which of the employees and at which point of sale registered a specific order.
+This is important to collect statistics on the number of transactions for an individual employee.